riceissa/issarice.com/wiki/between-mid-june-and-late-september-what-is-the-best-time-to-visit-tokyo.md

 [QQ]: https://www.quora.com/Between-mid-June-and-late-September-what-is-the-best-time-to-visit-Tokyo

-There are several things you might want to consider.
-First of all is the weather.
+There are several things you might want to consider, so it's probably best to make your own decision after thinking things through.
+Note that I've mostly been to Japan during the summer (July/August) so I can't comment too much on June and September.

+First of all is the
+weather.
 Tokyo, at least for me, gets intolerably hot during the summer.
 If you're just visiting, then it's likely you'll be taking a lot of public transportation, which will involve walking to and from train stations,